-- Develop an appreciation of interpersonal and situational dynamics of medical encounters that encompasses basic interpersonal concepts and processes, an understanding of patient centered medicine, and sensitivity to patient perspectives. - 2.
+- 1. Develop an appreciation of interpersonal and situational dynamics of medical encounters that encompasses basic interpersonal concepts and processes, an understanding of patient centered medicine, and sensitivity to patient perspectives. - 2.
 Demonstrate the ability to communicate compassionately and effectively with patients and other health professional. - 3.
-Reinforce basic IT skills, in particular recording CDCS data in the PDA. - Explain clinical, physiologic and pathologic correlations as well as manifestations of disease that affect specific organ systems of the body. - Develop appropriate medical vocabulary in order to communicate clinical knowledge to other health professionals. - 6.
+Reinforce basic IT skills, in particular recording E\Value data in the PDA.

+- 4. Explain clinical, physiologic and pathologic correlations as well as manifestations of disease that affect specific organ systems of the body. - 5.
+Develop appropriate medical vocabulary in order to communicate clinical knowledge to other health professionals. - 6.
 Demonstrate the ability to obtain a focused history for specific complaints. - 7.
 Describe the relevant focused physical examination for specific complaints. - 8.
-Demonstrate the ability to elicit and concisely present an accurate, comprehensive medical history. - 9.
+Demonstrate the ability to elicit, concisely present and document an accurate, comprehensive medical history. - 9.
 Demonstrate the ability to generate a differential diagnosis. - 10.
-Demonstrate skill in laboratory test selection and interpretation in order to solve clinical problems. - 11.
-Demonstrate physiologic principles related to organ system based diseases, diagnosis, and treatment.
+Demonstrate skill in laboratory test selection and interpretation in order to solve clinical problems. - Demonstrate physiologic principles related to organ system based diseases, diagnosis, and treatment.